The Soo in Every Season: Iconic Photos That Prove You’ve Been There

 Photo ©Nadine Robinson

 Some contend that Sault Ste.
 Marie is best appreciated slowly.
 Stroll (or leisurely bike) the waterfront boardwalk.
 The Hub Trail and waterfront boardwalk offer several kilometres of scenic paths.
-It is the perfect spot for a post-dinner stroll to watch the sunset dip below the International Bridge, painting the sky and the shipping channel in soft pastel or even fiery hues.
+It is the perfect spot for a post-dinner stroll to watch the sunset dip below the bridge, painting the sky and the shipping channel in soft pastel or even fiery hues.

 Bushplane Over Lake Photo by Nadine Robinson